Customer Satisfaction and Customer Loyalty are NOT the same thing.

 #4.
 Customise your offering to meet the needs of your various customer segments

 Potentially one of the most important factors in increasing your NPS and growing your customer loyalty: customisation.
-To break it down, agencies need to cater for a variety of people; tenants, tradies, suppliers, owners, colleagues, and the list goes on.
+To break it down, agencies need to cater to a variety of people; tenants, tradies, suppliers, owners, colleagues, and the list goes on.
 Unfortunately, the customer experience in our industry isn’t simply ‘one size fits all’, and it’s imperative that we’re offering our customers the type of service that they want (even though it might be different to the next owner, tradie or tenant).
 Make sure the experience you’re offering is the one that your customer wants.
 Regardless of whether you think that what you’re offering is better, if it’s not what they’re asking, they won’t give you the score you’re hoping for.

 Don’t forget your internal NPS, too